anicolson/DeepXi/README.md

-Deep Xi: A Deep Learning Approach to *A Priori* SNR Estimation.
-Used for Speech Enhancement and Robust ASR.
+<center> Deep Xi: A Deep Learning Approach to *A Priori* SNR Estimation.
+Used for Speech Enhancement and Robust ASR. </center>
 ====

 Deep Xi (where the Greek letter 'xi' or ξ is pronounced  /zaɪ/) is a deep learning approach to *a priori* SNR estimation that was proposed in [1].
 It can be used by minimum mean-square error (MMSE) approaches to **speech enhancement** like the MMSE short-time spectral amplitude (MMSE-STSA) estimator, the MMSE log-spectral amplitude (MMSE-LSA) estimator, and the Wiener filter (WF) approach.
 It can also be used to estimate the ideal ratio mask (IRM) and the ideal binary mask (IBM).
 Deep Xi can be used as a **front-end for robust ASR**, as shown in **Figure 1**.
 DeepXi is implemented in [TensorFlow](https://www.tensorflow.org/).